What This Job Is

 Self-assessment: check the skills you have

-0/9Education: Bachelor's degree in International Trade (国际贸易), English, Business, or Textile Engineering.
+0/9Education: Bachelor's degree in International Trade, English, Business, or Textile Engineering.
 Some companies accept candidates with strong English skills regardless of major.

 Physical requirements: Minimal.
 Desk-based work with occasional factory floor visits and trade show travel.
+The real strain is mental — managing 15 active orders with different deadlines and personalities.

 Salary Data

-| Region | Entry Level | Mid Level | Senior |
+| Region | Entry/ annual | Mid | Senior |

 |---|---|---|---|